-For RI work on this site when tasks are performed around noise generating tools or equipment, all personnel shall wear hearing protection devices, such as earmuffs or ear plugs, as work conditions warrant.
-Any noise producing equipment that produces noise level conditions such as difficulty hearing while speaking to one another at a normal tone within three feet will warrant hearing protection if it's not already employed.
+Noise.
+All personnel shall wear hearing protection devices, such as earmuffs or ear plugs, if work conditions warrant.
+These conditions would include difficulty hearing while speaking to one another at a normal tone within three feet.
 If normal speech is interfered with due to work noise, the Health and Safety Officer or designee will mandate the use of hearing protection or other noise-producing equipment or events.